bxcd/wireframe/README.md

 # wireframe

-Android basics demo made with Android Jetpack and Android Studio Templates
+Android basics demo with Kotlin and Java variants made with Android Jetpack and Android Studio